EFFAS’ Certified ESG Analyst (CESGA): Our Epic Guide

 • Geographical focus: ESG is a global approach.
 With Europe leading the way with ESG standards, CESGA covers general global standards and analyses the European regulatory developments in depth because they might be a blueprint for other regions.
 Its content is constantly updated to reflect regional developments (e.g. Module 10).

-• Global reach: EFFAS’ CESGA qualification is well recognized in Europe, and gaining traction around the world, especially in the Asia Pacific region.
+• Global reach: EFFAS’ CESGA qualification is well recognized in Europe.
+It is also now ESRS compliant and gaining traction around the world, especially in the Asia Pacific region.
 CFA Institute’s ESG Investing certificate is also available worldwide.

 • Certification title: We feel this is one of the biggest factors to consider if you’re serious about the ESG sector.
 Upon passing CESGA, you can add the ‘Certified ESG Analyst’ or CESGA® title behind your name.
 But that is not the case with CFA Institute’s ESG Investing Certificate, as confirmed by FT as well, all you have is a digital certificate you can put on LinkedIN.